Section 3.1: Emotional Responses to Loss

 Anger and Frustration

 Grief is not always draped in sorrow.
 Anger, often directed at oneself, others, or even the universe, can surface in response to the unfairness of loss.
 This anger can be a protective shield against the overwhelming pain, but it’s important to acknowledge and express it constructively to avoid it festering and hindering healing.
-Frustration, a close cousin of anger, stems from the feeling of helplessness in the face of loss.
+Frustration, a close cousin of anger, stems from helplessness in the face of loss.

 Guilt and Regret